baddox/reason-react-starter/README.md

   dev server).
 * Figure out how to require and build CSS (eject reason-scripts and see how they do it in their webpack config).
+* Figure out Yeoman or something to allow "forking" this starter project into new projects without removing the `.git` directory.